Jaxxel89/hms-docs/docs/calibre-and-calibreweb.md

 ### Setting Up OPDS in Calibre-web

+!!! info

+    If you are just trying to connect to the library, you can skip this step.
+This is for setting up your own calibre-web itself.

 Ensure OPDS is enabled in your Calibre-web setup by following these steps:

 1. **Enable OPDS**: